 Business Associations, International Tax Planning, Taxation of Partnerships and Limited Liability Companies, Federal Income Taxation

 Professor Winchester is a graduate of Yale Law School, where he was editor-in-chief of the Yale Law & Policy Review.
-He holds a B.A. from Princeton University in the Woodrow Wilson School of Public and International Affairs.
+He holds a B.A. from Princeton University in its School of Public and International Affairs.